PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-09 09:44:22
+Last updated: 2024-04-09 09:44:55
-Random Quote: Dragon: "My name is Balthromaw.
-Breaker of skies, slayer of mountain."
-Rick: "Rule 1: You're now scooper of your own poops, or I will take you down like the black-light poster you are." - Rick Sanchez
+Random Quote: Love is poison.
+A sweet poison, yes, but it will kill you all the same.  -  Cersei Lannister